top of page

 • Whether getting in or out of the truck, make it a habit to set up your SCBA and familiarize yourself with the equipment around you.
 This ensures readiness for swift action upon arrival at the scene.

-Masking Up and Gear Allocation
+Masking Up And Gear Allocation

 • Upon arrival, prioritize masking up and acquiring your assigned tools or nozzles promptly.
 Smooth execution of these tasks can make a significant difference in response time and effectiveness.